- US Online Poker

 Beyond New Jersey and Nevada (where both companies have casinos), the deal would impact 13 other states, potentially.
 Here is the full list:

 Of those, some are further ahead on both online gambling and sports betting than the others:

 Of the rest of those states, all of them have at least pondered legalizing sports betting, either via introduced legislation or chatter in their respective statehouses.
-Illinois has also passed an online casino bill through its Senate in the past.
+An Illinois online casino bill has also made it through the Senate in the past.

 We already knew that MGM was high on the future of sports wagering around the US.
 But this new deal, in tandem with the GVC announcement, shows a new level of commitment to the future of iGaming from MGM.

 If MGM was sometimes silently pushing for online gambling in legislation around the country before, this is perhaps the most visible sign yet of how committed the company is to online gambling moving forward.